Alex2BM/Campaign-Media-Planner/README.md

 To set up the application locally, follow these steps:

-1.Clone the Repository: Open your terminal or command prompt and run: git clone git@github.com:Alex2BM/Campaign-Media-Planner.git cd campaign-media-planner
+1.Clone the Repository: Open your terminal or command prompt and run:

+  -git clone git@github.com:Alex2BM/Campaign-Media-Planner.git

+  -cd campaign-media-planner

 2.Open the Project: Launch Visual Studio or Visual Studio Code and open the CampaignMediaPlanner.sln file.